59 Low Growing Perennial Plants For Garden Edges and Borders

 The aromatic flowers of the Roman Chamomile can be used as a border or even dried and steeped into a tea.

-Roman Chamomile is a short evergreen perennial growing three to six inches tall.
+Roman chamomile is a short evergreen perennial growing three to six inches tall.
 It produces an inviting aroma and white flowers with yellow centers from the summer to early fall.
 You can use its dried flowers to make homemade chamomile tea.

 Rose Vervain